Wednesday’s ‘Bold And The Beautiful’ Spoilers: Ridge & Shauna’s Connection Deepens

 It seems as if Ridge doesn’t really hold himself to the same standards that he has set for his wife.
 The Bold and the Beautiful fans know that he and Shauna were kissing the entire time that he and Brooke were separated.
 And just when things went awry between him and his wife, he left town with another woman.

-Nevertheless, Ridge feels justified in is decision to leave and doesn’t regret following Shauna to her hometown.
-The Bold and the Beautiful spoilers tease that Shauna will pull out all the stops.
+Nevertheless, Ridge feels justified in his decision to leave and doesn’t regret following Shauna to her hometown.
+The Bold and the Beautiful spoilers tease that she will pull out all the stops.
 After all, who knows Las Vegas better than a former showgirl?
-They will paint the town red as they explore everything the town has to offer.
+They will paint the town red as they explore everything Sin City has to offer.

-The soap opera spoilers hint that they will even explore each other.
+The latest soap opera spoilers hint that they will even explore each other.
 Now that Ridge has told Brooke that he no longer wants to be with her, it allows him the freedom to take things a bit further with Shauna.
 While they previously didn’t allow their passion to take over, they can now do much more than kissing.

 The Bold and the Beautiful spoilers indicate that Ridge and Shauna’s bond will deepen as they allow their feelings to overwhelm them.
-Will Ridge go back to Brooke if he shares a bed with Shauna?
+It’s uncertain whether he will go back to Brooke if he ends up sharing a bed with Shauna.

 Life-changing lies lead to emotional blackmail this week on #BoldandBeautiful.
 Make sure you tune in to see what happens next! pic.twitter.com/WvmLeP0qaO